catalin-costras/buildR/README.md

 A brief up and running.
 More details can be taken from: jc21/docker-rpmbuild-centos7

 ## Build RPMS
-The structure has to be already create in the working directory.
+The structure has to be already create in the working directory 'rpmdev-setuptree', and for a new spec 'rpmdev-newspec hello' without having to remember everything.

 ### Build RPMs as per
 ```bash
 docker run \